Why I Became a Calvinist

 mat 7:23 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.

-Much of the evangelistic efforts of Calvinists in the past has focussed around awakening those who are tares to a realization of their awful state of existence, those who are comfortable living for self in His name, those who serve their flesh, but name Jesus, those who when push comes to shove, will deny Him if it is convenient for them, and those who are hyper-religious, but have no root of submission to Christ or a realization of their awful sinfulness inside themselves.
+Much of the evangelistic efforts of Calvinists in the past has focused around awakening those who are tares to a realization of their awful state of existence, those who are comfortable living for self in His name, those who serve their flesh, but name Jesus, those who when push comes to shove, will deny Him if it is convenient for them, and those who are hyper-religious, but have no root of submission to Christ or a realization of their awful sinfulness inside themselves.

-Jonathan Edwards (in one of the most famous works ever written on the subject) compared the false and the true signs of a believer in his Treatise Concerning Religious Affections.
+Jonathan Edwards (in one of the most famous works ever written on the subject) compared the false and the true signs of a believer in his "Treatise Concerning Religious Affections."
 George Whitefield called them the "almost Christian" and devoted much of his preaching to the subject.
 Spurgeon called them tares just as the Bible does.

 In the end on judgement day however, only a two-fold classification system is used, the sheep and the goats, and the tares are included among the goats.